 We should never allow the fear of loneliness to undermine our relationship with God and cause us to betray our own destiny within His plan and will.
 God wants the best for us, and when it is clear that we don’t have it, or that what we have isn’t building us up but tearing us down, then we must examine our hearts.
 Because if we’re trying to hold on to something that is harmful to our souls, fear is running the show.
 Whenever that happens, the outcome might cause us to look the part of someone who has it all together, but deep down, we’re falling apart, and we need God’s love to heal our wounded places.

 We’ve probably all encountered a friend that doesn’t want to admit the truth to herself, and it might feel as though we’re not able to help, but prayer is the very best help we can offer.
 It’s a privilege to pray for them in faith.
-We should also let their examples remind us to put our own vulnerabilities in check, so that we can continually obey God’s Word and produce good things in the treasury of our hearts.■
+We should also let their examples remind us to put our own vulnerabilities in check, so that we can continually obey God’s Word and produce good things from the treasury of our hearts.■

 Holy Bible, New Living Translation, copyright © 1996, 2004, 2015 by Tyndale House Foundation.
 Used by permission of Tyndale House Publishers Inc., Carol Stream, Illinois 60188.
 All rights reserved.